kaloeffler/EmbedTrack/README.md

 ### Introduction
 This repository provides the version of the code used for the **[preprint](TODO)** **EmbedTrack - Simultaneous Cell Segmentation and Tracking Through Learning Offsets and Clustering Bandwidths**.
 Based on the instance segmentation approach of **[Neven et al., 2019](https://arxiv.org/abs/1906.11109)** and its application to cell segmentation by **[Lalit et al., 2021](https://arxiv.org/abs/2101.10033)**, we extend the instance segmentation idea to learning the task of cell segmentation and tracking jointly.
-We refer to our approach as `EmbedTrack`, with which we obtain several state-of-the-art results on several datasets of the **[Cell Tracking Challenge](http://celltrackingchallenge.net)**.
+We refer to our approach as `EmbedTrack`, with which we obtain as team KIT-Loe-GE several state-of-the-art results on 2D datasets of the **[Cell Tracking Challenge](http://celltrackingchallenge.net)**.

 ### Dependencies